jpdsnz/jpdsnz/README.md

 - 😁 Hello, I’m @jpdsnz or John Paul Jones
-- 💻 I’m interested in Computer engineering, software engineering, full-stack development, sound design 🎵, and graphic design 🎨
+- 💻 I’m interested in Computer engineering, software engineering, full-stack development, sound design 🎵, and graphic design 🖌, and photography 📷
 - 📖 I’m currently learning advanced topics in Angular and MongoDb for application development along with .NET Core Development
 - 🎨 I’m looking to collaborate on any projects to gain experience and widen my programming palette.
 - 📫 You can reach me at jpjcompeng@gmail.com!